Sivatbpk/To-Do-TaskManager/README.md

 Features :
 1.Can Add / Delete / Edit Tasks
-2.Can Login (Not sure) If logged in, the system will have separate tasks for each user 3.Have a progress bar
+2.Can Login and The system can separate tasks for each user 3.Have a progress bar
 4.Have a check list
-5. .....
+5.Have group task

 Color Palette :
 Cold Theme colors